Asma-Mohsin/FPGA_IGNITE_2024/README.md

 ### CXBex

-CXBex is small RISC-V SoC, wich allows the user to use reconfigurable custom instructions.
+CXBex is a small RISC-V SoC, which allows the user to use reconfigurable custom instructions.
 The SoC is based on the [ibex](https://github.com/lowRISC/ibex) core and implements the [Composable Custom Extension CX](https://github.com/grayresearch/CX).
 The CX interface is connected to and